-Talk to your financial professional to learn if dividends you received are qualified or unqualified.
 Qualified dividends are eligible for more favorable capital gains tax rates, while unqualified dividends are taxed as ordinary income.
-Dividends from real estate investment trusts (REITs) and master limited partnerships (MLPs) are unqualified, as are dividends from credit unions and mutual savings banks.
-These are taxed as ordinary income.
+Generally, dividends from real estate investment trusts (REITs) are unqualified, as are those from credit unions and mutual savings banks.

 HEALTH SAVINGS ACCOUNTS